Background pattern

 • Combined use with barium sulfate

-Attention should be paid to contraindications, precautions, and relevant possible side effects of barium sulfate.
+Attention should be paid to the contraindications, precautions, and relevant side effects of barium sulfate.

 • Gastrointestinal risks

-It may cause tissue damage, bleeding, necrosis, and intestinal perforation.
+Tissue damage, bleeding, necrosis, and intestinal perforation may occur.

 • Interference with diagnostic tests

-Iodinated contrast media can interfere with thyroid function tests, as the thyroid's ability to bind iodine may be reduced for several weeks.
-PBI (iodine bound to proteins) and iodine uptake studies, which depend on iodine estimation, cannot accurately reflect thyroid function for up to 16 days after administration of iodinated contrast media.
+Iodinated contrast media may interfere with thyroid function tests, as the thyroid's ability to fix iodine may be reduced for several weeks.
+The results of PBI (protein-bound iodine) and iodine uptake studies, which depend on iodine estimation, may not accurately reflect thyroid function until 16 days after the administration of iodinated contrast media.

 • Warnings about excipients